Thanks for printing! Don't forget to come back to Atlanta Track Club for fresh articles!

 Atlanta Track Club will host a meeting for current and prospective track and field team members' parents/guardians during the first day of practice on February 18 at 4:30 p.m. - 5:30 p.m.
 During this meeting, parents/guardians will learn more about what their children should expect during practices and competitions, meet the team coaches and administrators and have the opportunity to ask questions about the team.

-More information regarding the Atlanta Track Club Track & Field Youth Team Postseason will be available soon.
+Registration for Atlanta Track Club Track & Field Youth Team is available HERE

 The registration fee for each season is $150.
 Need-based scholarships can be applied for HERE

 Atlanta Track Club Cross Country Youth Team

 Regular Season: August 13 - October 10

 The regular season competitions include exhibition meets throughout metro Atlanta.
 Postseason competitions include championships meets outside Atlanta, including USA Track & Field Youth Championships.
 The Georgia Middle School State Championships are a part of the regular and postseason schedule.

 Athletes who are joining the team for the postseason can begin practicing on October 8.

 Parents and athletes who are new to the team are required to sign and turn in the team's Code of Conduct form to the team's coach HERE.